 Interest in wildlife has never been higher, and studies have found that living in an area with lots of birds, shrubs and trees can have a positive effect on your mental health.

-Attracting wildlife into your garden is not just good for you, but can also make a big difference to the lives of our furry, feathered and scaly friends.
+Attracting wildlife into your garden is not just good for your health and wellbeing, but can also make a big difference to the lives of our furry, feathered and scaly friends.

 Individually each garden, wall or back yard may not seem much, but add them all together and UK private gardens make up an area the size of Somerset!